XY-King/CyberDiva/README.md

 This file is important for you to have a stable conversation with the character.

 You do not need to create such files at the beginning of character creation by yourself.
-When chosen a character without this file, you only need to follow the instructions in the window to create this file.
+When chosen a character whose directory is without this file, you only need to follow the instructions in the window to create this file.

 ### live2d/
 The Live2D directory should be in Cubism 2 format.
 Essential files include: